 •to become slightly higher paid Middle Acts, also called Feature

-Acts in different parts of the USA.
-Middle Acts performing about 30 minutes sets are always auditioning
+Middle Acts performing about 30 minute sets are always auditioning

 •to become Local Headliners who are paid